“I beat upon the Dharma drum, announcing my search for Dharma in the four directions”

 In another example, Buddha described a time when his cycle of teachings would fade.
 Not surprisingly — and indicative of the cultural prevalence of drums in Buddha’s time — he used a drum metaphor in the teaching:

 “Imagine a gigantic drum where if someone drums it, it can be heard for miles around, it is so awesome.
 But suppose this drum, over time develops little cracks in the drum skin (the drum head) from being hit all the time.
 So the cracks get repaired but the head of the drum is never the same – it’s like it’s got a scar where the skin has been cracked.
 And over time from all the relentless drumming, more and more cracks appear.
 As the skin gets repaired, more and more scars appear in it.
-It finally reaches the point where when you bang on the skin of the gigantic drum, rather than a huge reverberation that can be heard miles around, only a dull thud that can barely be heard a few metres away.
+It finally reaches the point where when you bang on the skin of the gigantic drum, rather than a huge reverberation that can be heard miles around, only a dull thud that can barely be heard a few meters away.
 This is an analogy of how the Buddha said that his teaching will start disappearing.
 We are starting to see this happening right now.”

 For a metaphor to be powerful and resonant, it must be a universally accepted image.
 Clearly, drums were very important in Buddha’s time.